Gavriil1/CI_PP4_TD/README.md

 </details>

 <details><summary>Books</summary>
-We have false positive contrast error.
-Pagination background and page number have very good contrast
+We have a false positive contrast error.
+Pagination background and page numbers have very good contrast.
 <img src="docs/validation/accessibility/books-waive-1.png">
 <img src="docs/validation/accessibility/books-waive-2.png">
 </details>

 <details><summary>404</summary>
-We have one alert "Suspicious link text" which means that purpose  of the link is not described well, but the link is part of sentence "Otherwise, Click here to redirect to homepage.
-Sentence expains the purpose of the link.
-For this reason the alert is false positive.
+We have one alert: 'Suspicious link text,' which indicates that the purpose of the link is not described well.
+However, the link is part of the sentence 'Otherwise, click here to redirect to the homepage.'
+This sentence explains the purpose of the link.
+For this reason, the alert is a false positive.
 <img src="docs/validation/accessibility/404-waive-1.png">
 <img src="docs/validation/accessibility/404-waive-2.png">
 </details>